Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 - **GRB** - Goes ReBroadcast → A very high quality broadcast from american GOES satellites
 - **GGAK** - Heliogeophysical Instrument Complex → Broadcasts space weather information, these have been decoded but the information they hold is pretty much useless
 - **SD** - Sensor Data → Raw data broadcast from GOES-N satellites

 ## Detailed satellite information

 **Elektro-L**
 - **Elektro-L N3** and **Elektro-L N4** (Elektro-L# for short) are the two satellites broadcasting imagery on the L-band.
 Due to a fairly recent power supply failure, Elektro-L2 only broadcasts a beamed X-band transmission to Moscow.
 - They broadcast a **Low Rate Information Transmission (LRIT)** as well as a **High Rate Information Transmission (HRIT)** signal containing full disc images of the earth.
-LRIT broadcasts all (3) visible channels as well as two infrared channels.
-HRIT broadcasts 5 additional channels.
-It includes Reed-Solomon FEC, meaning you can get just a few dBs of the signal and still get a proper decode without any grain.
+Both of these include Reed-Solomon FEC, meaning you can get just a few dBs of the signal and still get a proper decode without any grain.
+- LRIT broadcasts any number of channels, for Elektro-L3 it's 3 visible channels as well as one infrared channel (ch10 is also broadcasted, but is dead).
+L4 far less consistent.

+> Elektro-L4 has broadcast issues; the LRIT broadcast consistently cuts off after 15 minutes, even when in the middle of transmitting an image.

 ![Elektro-L LRIT and HRIT signal screenshots from SatDump](./Assets/Radio/Elektro-LRIT-HRIT.png) *Elektro-L N°3 LRIT on left, HRIT on right*